 PAAMCO consists of Pacific Hedged Strategies, LLC, which on June 1, 2004, transferred substantially all of its investment holdings to the Pacific Atlantic Master Fund, L.P.
 (Master Fund) in exchange for an ownership percentage in that fund.
 A related party, Pacific Alternative Asset Management Company, LLC serves as the investment manager of the company and the Master Fund.
-The objective, through its investment in the Master Fund, is to seek capital appreciation with an attractive risk-adjusted rate of return over a complete market cycle.
-In pursuit of the objective, the Master Fund may allocate substantially all of its assets across a variety of private investment vehicles (hedge funds), generally with fixed income and equity orientations, covering many different investment styles.
+The objective is to seek capital appreciation with a risk-adjusted rate of return over a complete market cycle.
+The Master Fund may allocate substantially all of its assets across a variety of private investment vehicles (hedge funds), generally with fixed income and equity orientations, covering many different investment styles.
 Pacific Hedged Strategies, LLC was incepted April 25, 2000, and commenced operations on November 1, 2011.
 A termination date of the fund has not been established.